open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-03.md

-The team is currently experimenting with processors, namely for data masking ([transform processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor), or [redaction processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/redactionprocessor)), especially as they move to using OTel Logs, which will contain sensitive data that they won’t want to transmit to their Observability back-end.
+The team is currently experimenting with processors, namely for data masking ([transform processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor), or [redaction processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/redactionprocessor)), especially as they move to using OTel Logs, which will contain sensitive data that they won’t want to transmit to their Observability backend.
 They currently, however, are only using the [batch processor](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/batchprocessor/README.md).

 ### Are you aware of any teams using span events?